nbeaver/why-linux-is-better/why-linux-is-better.rst

 Objective reasons for preferring Linux to Windows
 =================================================

+:Author: Nathaniel Beaver
+:Copyright: This document is released under a `Creative Commons Attribution 4.0 International License`_.

+.. _Creative Commons Attribution 4.0 International License: http://creativecommons.org/licenses/by/4.0/

-Claims like "Linux is more stable and reliable", or "Linux is more secure and private", or "Linux is faster and less bloated", or "Linux is more flexible and customizable", or "Linux has a better community" are vague and hard to verify.
+Claims like "Linux is stable and reliable", or "Linux is secure and private", or "Linux is faster and less bloated", or "Linux is flexible and customizable", are vague and hard to verify.

 It is easy to opine about one's preferred operating system, but harder to give objective, concrete examples.

-With the caveat that both Windows and Linux are moving targets, here are some specific technical reasons to prefer Linux.
+With the caveat that both Windows and Linux are moving targets, here are some specific technical reasons to prefer using Linux as a desktop operating system.
 They are by no means exhaustive, but aim to be representative.
 I have aimed for accuracy at the cost of possible dryness due to technical detail.